wavemotion-dave/SugarDS/readme.md

 Key Mapping :
 -----------------------
+Any of the non shoulder buttons can be mapped to any joystick button and/or keyboard key.

+The shoulder buttons are special:

 Shoulder button L + D-Pad for offset
 Shoulder button R + D-Pad for scale (turn off auto-scale)

-It's critical that you use the L/R buttons to shift/scale the screen as the Amstrad CPC will often utilize more pixels than the DS has resolution so you will be forced to either compress (squash) the screen or else position the screen carefully and map one of the buttons to PAN UP or PAN DOWN the screen briefly - this works really well for games that show status or score at the top or bottom of the screen but otherwise doesn't really affect the main gameplay area.
+It's critical that you use the L/R buttons to shift/scale the screen as the Amstrad CPC will often utilize more pixels than the DS has resolution (192 vertical pixels) so you will be forced to either compress (squash) the screen or else position the screen carefully and map one of the buttons to PAN UP or PAN DOWN the screen briefly.
+This works really well for games that show status or score at the top or bottom of the screen but otherwise doesn't really affect the main gameplay area.

 DISK Support :
 -----------------------